CITMProject3/Project3/docs/index.md

-Ri-Karts is a co-op asymmetric karts game ambiented in Yo-Kais world.
+Ri-Karts is a co-op asymmetric kart racing game set in Yo-Kais world.

 Game developed on CITM-UPC college, in the Project III subject.